Become an Education Center

 Phase 4

-After the candidate has received mentorship, the next course will serve as their evaluation.
-During this course, the instructor candidate(s) will act as the lead instructor(s).
-The Instructor Trainer will complete the final teaching assessment of the candidate.
+After the candidate has received mentorship, they will complete an evaluation.
+During this time, the instructor candidate(s) will act as the lead instructor(s) for a mock course.
 After passing the evaluation, the candidates will receive certification and the organization will be granted Base Medical Education Center status.

 Initial Costs